SeanMcP/seanmcp.com/src/articles/switching-from-ubuntu-to-linux-mint.md

   I switched for performance reasons on an older device, and so far Linux Mint seems to be an improvement
 tags:
+  - Articles
   - Linux
   - Linux Mint
   - Ubuntu
 date: 2024-03-06T13:24-0400
 verse: Matthew 23:23
 ---